mlangumier/websocket-client/README.md

 ### Issues

 - Game logic -> using multiple tutorials as a basis
+- Structure: where to verify game logic (win/lose/cheating)
 - Frontend/Server communication: what to send and what to receive.
 Solutions:
   - TypeScript
   - Team communication